William Walton (cricketer, born 1799)

 William Henry Walton (31 August 1799 – 23 November 1882) was an English cricketer.
 Walton's batting style is unknown.
 He was born at Holborn in London.

-Walton made his first-class cricket debut for a Kent XI against Surrey at Sevenoaks Vine in 1828.
+Walton made his debut for Kent against Surrey at Sevenoaks Vine in 1828.
 He was dismissed for 6 runs in Kent's first-innings of 177, though which bowler dismissed him is not recorded.
 Surrey made 66 in their first-innings, with Kent making 84 in their second-innings, with Walton scoring 13 runs before he was dismissed by William Mathews.
 Surrey were dismissed for 41 in their second-innings, to lose the match by 154 runs.
-He later made a second first-class appearance for the Gentlemen of Kent against the Marylebone Cricket Club at the West Kent Cricket Club Ground in 1833.
+He later made a second appearance for the Gentlemen of Kent against the Marylebone Cricket Club at the West Kent Cricket Club Ground in 1833.
 The Marylebone Cricket Club made 84 in their first-innings, while in the Gentlemen of Kent's first-innings of 117, Walton was run out for a duck.
 In response, the Marylebone Cricket Club could only manage to make 48, with Walton not being required to bat during the Gentlemen of Kent's second-innings, with them winning the match by 8 wickets.

 He died at Surbiton, Surrey on 23 November 1882.